5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Enable_Features/WiFi_Sonoma.md

 >
 > - Use either `AirportItlwm` or `Itlwm` – never both!
 > - When using `AirportItlwm`, adding the correct `MinKernel` and `MaxKernel` settings is *madatory*.
 Otherwise Wi-Fi won’t work and the system might crash when injecting the kext multiple times!
-> - When renaming kexts, you can’t automatically fetch kext updates for it with tools like OCAT any longer.
+> - When renaming kexts, you can’t automatically fetch kext updates for them with tools like OCAT any longer.
 > - When updating macOS Sonoma (14.3 and newer), you _must_ disable `AirportItlwm.kext` in favor of `itlwm.kext` and set `SecureBootModel` to `Disabled` prior to updating.
 Otherwise the installer will crash ([more info](https://github.com/5T33Z0/OC-Little-Translated/blob/main/W_Workarounds/macOS14.4.md)).
-Afterwards, you can revert the settings.
+Afterwards, you can enable `SecureBootModel` again.

 ### Bluetooth